 A lunch with co-workers helps build camaraderie and trust, which foster effective collaboration and job satisfaction.
 Lunch together prompts the sharing of stories, which uncovers common ground.
 That could help you find a friend for life or just give you something to look forward to.
 This teamwork and positive feeling bears fruit in many ways.

-Work perks like catered meals can help build a strong company culture.
+Work perks like office catering can help build a strong company culture.
 It attracts other fun, talented people to your team.
 When recruiting new team members is easier and less costly, those dollars can be reinvested into employee retention efforts or into other aspects of the business.

 But overall, a bigger piece of the pie